MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-pages.md

 ## Collection-oriented pages

 In [!INCLUDE[prodshort](includes/prodshort.md)], collection-oriented pages are used to support users when their tasks involve multiple entities or records at the same time.
-The most typical collection-oriented page is the list (showing customers, items, etc.) from which the user can seek out the entities to work with.
+The most typical collection-oriented page type is the `List` (e.g. showing customers, items, etc.) from which the user can seek out the entities to work with.
+The `Worksheet` is the other prominent collection-oriented page type, suited for data entry (e.g. in journal pages) and other tasks related to managing a set of entities/entries based on custom fields above and/or below the collection.

 ## Composing pages